Jackzmc/sourcemod-plugins/README.md

 Simple l4d2 plugin that will auto teleport everyone to checkpoint once all real players have reached the saferoom

 ### L4D2Tools
-A group of misc tools for l4d2.
+A group of misc. tools for l4d2.
 Including: Notify on lasers use, and a finale timer (gauntlets or all finales), and who trigger a car alarm in the chat.
 * **Convars:**
    * `sm_laser_use_notice <1/0>` - Enable notification of a laser box being used
    * `sm_time_finale <0/1/2>` - Record the time it takes to complete finale.
 0 -> OFF, 1 -> Gauntlets Only, 2 -> All finales